 For accommodation, the Kimpton Saint George gives you boutique romance inside a heritage building without sleeping directly in the middle of the action — which is the right call if you actually want to sleep.
 The Fairmont Royal York is the grand gesture option: 1929 architecture, a serious spa, and a lobby that makes arriving feel like an event in itself.
 Book a superior room and file it firmly under trip-of-a-lifetime.

-The ferry to Hanlan's Point Beach on Toronto Island is the move for couples on a warm afternoon — the skyline view from the water is one of the best city views in North America, full stop, and the beach has a queer-friendly history that runs deeper than most visitors realise.
+The ferry to Hanlan's Point Beach on Toronto Island is the move for couples on a warm afternoon — the skyline view from the water is one of the best city views in North America, full stop, and the beach has a welcoming history that runs deeper than most visitors realise.
 Finish the evening back in the Village for drinks at Crews & Tangos or a quieter nightcap at Glad Day Bookshop, where you can nurse a cocktail while browsing the shelves of the world's oldest LGBTQ+ bookstore.
 That is a Toronto date.

 Canada's federal adoption law and Ontario's Human Rights Code mean LGBTQ+ families arrive in Toronto with full legal recognition and zero administrative awkwardness — your family structure is acknowledged without drama at hotels, attractions, and everywhere else you take it.
 This isn't a city where inclusivity is a policy document; it's a lived reality, and the difference is palpable the moment you check in somewhere.